-Our studies are organised to allow you to align work and study life.
+Our studies are organised to allow you to balance your studies with your work life.
 The courses are designed so that you have the opportunity to use a variety of non-traditional learning tools and methods.
-Although strong academically, our program relies heavily on connecting real-life experiences, learning by doing, experiential learning, future design and design thinking and challenge-based learning.
-We put a strong emphasis on learning from each other, building a community of learners and a feedback loop to improve learning experiences and strengthen learning ownership of students.
+Although strong academically, our programme relies heavily on connecting real-life experiences, learning by doing, experiential learning, future design, design thinking and challenge-based learning.
+We put a strong emphasis on learning from each other, building a community of learners and using a feedback loop to improve learning experiences and strengthen the ownership of learning among our students.

-Studies for the newly admitted group of students will commence at the end of August.
-The programme will take off with an intensive learning seminar organised outside Tallinn to immerse all the new students into the programme working culture.
-These 4 days are dedicated to building strong commitments to the programme and each other, and enable studentship community building.
-(See here for glimpses on activities from the previous bootcamp).
+Studies for each new group of students will commence at the end of August.
+The programme will take off with an intensive learning seminar organised outside Tallinn to immerse all the new students in the working culture of the programme.
+These 4 days are dedicated to building strong commitment to the programme and each other and enable studentship and community building.
+(See here for a glimpse of the activities from the previous bootcamp).

-Usually, the intensive learning seminar takes place in the centre of Tallinn, at the EAMT building or at a partner institution.
-The schedule for the semester is announced at least a couple of weeks before the beginning of the semester via email and on our website.
+Usually, the intensive learning seminar takes place in the centre of Tallinn, at the EAMT building or at Estonian Business School.
+The schedule for each semester is announced at least a couple of weeks before the beginning of the semester via email and on our website.

 Throughout the semester, studies are organised into the following components:

-I Intensive learning seminar: Comprises lectures with a variety of lecturers, facilitators and instructors, group works and time to work on your projects.
+I Intensive learning seminars: Comprises lectures with a variety of lecturers, facilitators and instructors, group work and time to work on your projects.
 Each intensive learning session lasts 4 days and usually takes place during the 3rd week of the month.

-II Individual work: After each intensive learning seminar you are expected to work on your projects and integrate the topics and insights gained during the intensive learning seminar, as well as run through individual assignments.
-This is the time for working at your own pace with the material received during the seminar as well as doing your own research for your challenge.
+II Individual work: After each intensive learning seminar, you are expected to work on your projects and integrate the topics and insights gained during the intensive learning seminar, as well as run through individual assignments.
+This is the time for working at your own pace with the material received during the seminar as well as doing your own research for your focus project.
 (4th week of the month)

-IV Working with a mentor and your team: During the third week you will once again integrate the topics learnt during intensive learning seminar and individual learning week with help of reflection partners: group work peers and mentors.
-The time is used to work on your project and to prepare for the next intensive learning session.
-(2nd week of month)
+IV Working with a mentor and your team: During the third week you will once again integrate the topics learnt during the intensive learning seminar and individual learning week with the help of reflection partners: group work peers and mentors.
+The time is used to work on your focus project and to prepare for the next intensive learning session (2nd week of month).

 As a rule, the first three semesters are quite intensive, following the learning cycle explained above, while (apart from a couple of seminars), the fourth semester is allocated for you to work on your MA thesis.

-The second year starts with an intensive period: the international study visit – usually lasting for one week, taking place abroad.
-During the study visit, we explore and learn while conducting fieldwork – visiting cultural organisations and also running our own small research project on-site. (see here and here for glimpses from some previous study visits).
+The second year starts with an intensive period – the international study visit – usually lasting one week and taking place abroad.
+During the study visit, we explore and learn while conducting fieldwork – visiting cultural organisations and also running our own small research project on-site. (see here for glimpses from our previous study visit to Liverpool).

 As part of our individual approach to all students, you may be eligible for advanced standing in recognition of previous studies and work (VÕTA programme).

-We believe in students ownership of the learning process, that’s why our program emphasises facilitating extracurricular activities such as work placements, study visits, cultural intervention organisations within EAMT and beyond, free elective courses outside our program and abroad, volunteering, participation in conferences.
-For all these, there are funding schemes to apply for available but it’s your initiative to use these facilities to the fullest.
+We believe in students taking ownership of the learning process; therefore, our programme emphasizes facilitating extracurricular activities such as work placements, study visits, cultural intervention organisations within EAMT and beyond, free elective courses outside our programme and abroad, volunteering, and participation in conferences.
+For all of these, there are funding schemes available (on application) but it is your initiative to make full use of these options.